AstraLuma/astraluma.github.io/dunix.md

 =============
 * How Beowulf does compute fabric and its properties
 * BeOS/Haiku: Using user space processes to perform kernel functions?
-* Protocol Buffers: provides semi-descriptive wire format
+* Protocol Buffers: provides semi-descriptive wire format, for prescribed data structures
+* BSON for open-ended data structures?
 * Hadoop
-* [Idea]Loveseat: Key-Document DB which stores the documents on the filesystem and uses a daemon to perform map-reduce indexing
+* Loveseat: Key-Document DB which stores the documents on the filesystem and uses a daemon to perform map-reduce indexing
+* Pipeline shell: A shell that, instead of processing data strictly sequentially, is able to break up the work and scale it out
+ * Idea of a "multi-pipe", where data can be distributed to any number of recipients?
+ * Is it possible to multi-pipe transparently?